 Heinrich Himmler was said to be a great admirer of Mandl’s orchestra and the sadistic Dr. Josef Mengele was reportedly brought to tears by some of their music.

 The Beast’s Reign At Auschwitz

 When Maria Mandl took over as SS-Lagerführerin of Auschwitz — also known as the camp leader — she had total control over both the female prisoners and subordinates.
 Even though she could never outrank a man, the only one she reported to was the commandant.

 In addition to doling out punishments, Mandl was responsible for choosing which prisoners were sent to the gas chambers.
 During her time at the infamous camp, she sent an estimated 500,000 people to their deaths.

 Mandl took a savage pleasure in her job of selecting women, and particularly children, to be gassed.

 In “The Beast of Belsen,” survivors account for how sometimes she would pick prisoners as “pets” and have them work for her personally, only to send them to be murdered as soon as she was tired of them.

 One of them recalled how Mandl had once selected a child whom she dressed up “in fine clothing, parading it around like a puppet.”
 The child was constantly by her side, holding her hand until she grew tired and threw the little one into the gas chamber.

 Maria Mandl’s reign of terror came to an end as the Allies advanced into Germany.

-She was captured by the American forces after attempting to flee to Bavaria and finally made to account for her crimes at the Auschwitz trial in Krakow in 1947.
+In 1945, she was captured by the American forces after attempting to flee to Bavaria.
+She was finally made to account for her crimes at the Auschwitz trial in Krakow in 1947.